Photo by Basile Morin

 Best Hotels in Kyoto: Gion, Arashiyama & Fushimi Inari (2026)

-Aman Kyoto's secret garden machiya compound, Suiran Kyoto's Arashiyama bamboo grove riverside, and SOWAKA Gion's 1928 traditional merchant house — Japan's most historically preserved city's finest hotels in 2026.
+Aman Kyoto's hidden machiya compound in a private forest, Suiran Kyoto's riverside position by the Arashiyama bamboo grove, and SOWAKA Gion's 1928 merchant house — where to stay in Japan's best-preserved historic capital in 2026.

 Kyoto: Japan’s Most Historically Complete City